ioBroker/dev-server/README.md

 `--admin <version>` Define which version of admin to be used (default: "latest").

+`--remote` Set up dev-server on a remote host using SSH.
+You will be prompted for connection details.

 `--backupFile <filename>` Provide an ioBroker backup file to restore in this dev-server.
 Use this option to populate the dev-server with data (and possibly other adapters).

 `--symlinks` Use symlinks instead of packing and installing the current adapter for a smoother dev experience.
 Requires JS-Controller 5+.